 Students with an Eligibility Contract will remain on academic intervention until the beginning of the next five-week reporting period at which time their status will be reviewed.
+If a student remains ineligible after the five-week period they will be removed from extracurricular activities.
 Full compliance with Academic Eligibility (and Attendance and Behavior Rules outlined in this policy), as well as weekly review will extend eligibility to the end of the probationary period (5 weeks).
-At that time, when the newest grades are issued, the student in question will be given complete eligibility or declared ineligible and must withdraw from extracurricular activity.